Why Fitness Matters

 Polio (four childhood doses) and/or a recent booster.

-Meningitis (Menactra, Menveo or Menomune) within the past five years.
+Meningitis (Menactra, Menveo or Menomune) within the last five years.

 Measles, Mumps, Rubella (MMR) (two doses).